-Examinations are arranged worldwide and online between March and July.
+Examinations are arranged online between March and July.
 The place and exact dates of the examinations are available on our website.
 Further rounds of entrance examinations will be organized in August depending on the number of vacancies.

 Exemptions from the entrance examination